 Love Them at Their Most Unlovable

-By showing our children empathy, we build empathy in them, so they mature into compassionate adults.
-We build kindness in your child by showing them what it looks like to be kind to others.
+By showing our children empathy, we build empathy in them so they can mature into compassionate adults.
+We develop kindness in our children by showing them what it looks like to be kind to others.
 By noticing feelings and emotions in others and pointing them out to our children, they become more aware and think of others.
 Remind your child that they are courageous when they come to you with big feelings.
 If you are ever in doubt of what to do and how to handle your child’s behavior, remember to focus on your connection.
 Remain united.
 Prioritize the relationship with your child, first and foremost.
 Loving our children in their most unlovable moments is what this is all about.